johnbeve/PHI-696/Project-1/README.md

 10. Compare and contrast the proofs provided for (a) in your answers to questions 8 and 9.
 Explain the different assumptions, strategies, etc. exhibited in tree proofs vs natural deduction proofs.

+Both proofs seek contradictions.
+In step 3 in the proof for 8a, it seems ¬((¬Pa ∧ ¬Qa) → ¬(Pa ∨ Qa)) is negated (to arrive at steps 4 and 5), but I don't know.
+The proof for 9a is much shorter and simply negates the consequent.